daniel-davee/candy_wrapper/README.md

-#Candy Wrapper
+# Candy Wrapper
-Candy Wrapper is a "sticky" wrapper for any object, which adds syntax surgar.
+Candy Wrapper is a "sticky" wrapper for any object, which adds syntax surgar. \n

-#Usage
+## Usage

 ```python
 from candy_wrapper.candy_wrapper import Wrapper
 foo = SomeClass()